 The goal: Be in tune with nature, marvel and appreciate the non-human world as the year ends.

 When hosting large parties or even a small dinner party with family or friends, buying in bulk is ideal.

 The goal: Reduce the amount of packaging used when buying small items.

 Visit the nearby local market and buy local food products grown in the locality.
-This will not only ensure you get fresh products but you also get to change someone’s life even if it’s a small way.
-Locally bought groceries has less plastic wrapped packaging than store-bought groceries.
+This will not only ensure you get fresh products but also get to change someone’s life even if it’s in a small way.
+Locally bought groceries have less plastic-wrapped packaging than store-bought groceries.